govindarajanv/CKA/mock-test/practice.md

 * Check DNS record of redis pod and store in a file /tmp/dns_redis_pods.txt
     -   $ kubectl get pod redis -n dev -o wide  # Get ip address 10.1.15.5
     -   $ kubectl run busybox --image=busybox --restart=Never --rm -it -- nslookup 10-1-15-5.default.pod
+* Static Pod creation by kubelet
+    -   Create a static pod on worker node
+        -   Answer:
+            -   create a static pod manifest in master node.
+Check kubelet config file and 'staticPodPath' configuration path (usually /etc/kubernetes/manifests)
+            -   create a static pod on worker node.
+Create pod manifest in master node.
+Do scp to worker node. check the configuration path for staticPodPath, update if required.
+Restart kubelet service (enable). $ kubectl get pods -w on master, you should be able to see static pods.
+        -
 ## References
 - WeMake - YouTube Channel